 Pinewood Derby - Cubs build and decorate 7" pinewood cars and race them down a 25-foot ramp, a classic event that's fun for all.
 Open classes for parents & siblings too.
 We hold workshops to help all build great cars.
 Speed isn't everything; we've many style and performance awards.

 Service Projects - Cubs collect canned goods for the Greene County Food Bank as part of the annual Scouting for Food Drive.
 Pack 85 has adopted Phillips Park (and pond) near Beavercreek.
 We help place US flags on veterans graves every Memorial Day at the Dayton National Cemetary.
 Cubs take turns throughout the year keeping our adopted areas cleared of litter and helping with small Beavercreek and St Luke community projects.
-Each Den builds a Thanksgiving basket for needy local families.
+Dens help at various parish events, including making sandwiches for the homeless.

 Blue and Gold Banquet - A feast, a cake decorating contest, awards, door prizes, special speakers, skits, and fun activities blend with our annual potluck meal in the wonderfully decorated cafeteria.
 Each year a new theme challenges Dens to craft the best centerpiece, give the greatest holler, and show the greatest spirit.

-Scout Sunday - A special noon Mass for all former and current Cub, Boy, and Venturer Scouts at St Luke in early February.
+Scout Sunday - A special noon Mass for all former and current Cub, Boy, and Venture Scouts at St Luke in early February.